 Most quality web hosts offer a 99% or more site up-time.
 What it means is that your website is going to successfully load and be accessible to your users, at least 99% of the time.

-So how do you choose the right web host for your domain?
+So how do you choose the best web hosting for your domain?
 As you might have guessed, the internet has a vast population of hosting companies, and narrowing down to one can be a challenge.
 That’s why we’ve got you covered.

 Our personal favorite is SiteGround which is not only a trusted web hosting company but also one that is known for its exceptional customer satisfaction, affordable rates and round-the-clock assistance.